kgashok/elm-for-bitly/docs/fetchingDatesForShortener.md

-# Improving an Elm project in Glitch
+# Improving Elm project in Glitch
 _What seemed like a straightforward “itch to fetch”, ended up as a six hour marathon._

 Suddenly, I had this itch to fetch the date information of the [**bit.ly**](https://bit.ly) shorteners that I was displaying in my Elm App.
 So, I went about my urge, fully knowing that it is a very straightforward ask, and this time, I would document my progress as I go along.